mohdafjal2004/Khan-Book/README.md

 # Project-Management-Tool
-A project for managing personal projects
+A Tool for managing personal projects